 It's fun to visit Marty's and play the old games.
-At the right is a picture of a fortune telling gypsy woman, encased in a glass and wooden booth.
+Below is a picture of an automated fortune teller encased in a glass and wooden booth.
 She's been telling fortunes for over a half a century.

 Much of old Ocean City has been lost.
 Set out on a barrier island, the town is a magnet for trouble.
 The old wooden structures made fire a constant threat.
-In December of 1925, fire broke out.
+In December of 1925, a fire broke out.
 Frozen fire hydrants hampered the efforts of firefighters and the ensuing blaze destroyed 3 square blocks of old downtown Ocean City.
-The Atlantic Hotel was burned, but rebuilt.
+The Atlantic Hotel burned down but was rebuilt.

 It's An Ill Wind That Doesn't Blow Some Good

 On August 22, 1933, a severe storm with heavy rains and strong winds hit the busy resort.
-200 guests were stranded at the newly rebuilt Atlantic Hotel.
+Two hundred guests were stranded at the newly rebuilt Atlantic Hotel.

 The ocean flooded the town, pouring over the roads and into the Sinepuxent Bay.
 After the storm surge, when the ocean retreated, water drained from the Bay and created an inlet at the south end of town.
-Water, rushing out back to sea and the severe storm destroyed the railroad bridge, several fishing camps and swallowed several entire blocks of old Ocean City.
+Water rushed out back to sea and the severe storm destroyed the railroad bridge and several fishing camps and swallowed several entire blocks of old Ocean City.

 Sand, moved by the ocean's southward drift, soon filled in Ocean City's beach north of the inlet's jetty.
 Ocean City's beach became huge as the beach of Assateague, on the other side of the inlet migrated west, deprived of the sand deposits